rnett/publish-docs/README.md

 This gives two modes of operation: one where `version` is specified, `publish-to` can use `version` or `version+latest`, and `message` can use `$version`, and one where `version` is not specified and `pubish-to` must be a path and `message` can't use `$version`.

+All children of `from` will be copied into each `publish-to` directory, which will each be cleared beforehand.
+If `from-file` is used instead, the file will be copied into each `publish-to` directory, without doing any clearing.